Shopify/shopify-api-js/packages/shopify-api/docs/guides/session-storage.md

 The `Session` class also includes an instance method called `.toPropertyArray` that returns an array of key-value pairs, e.g.,

+`toPropertyArray` has an optional parameter `returnUserData`, defaulted to false, when set to true it will return the associated user data as part of the property array object.

 ```ts
 const {session, headers} = shopify.auth.callback({
   rawRequest: req,